Hispanic and Italian Studies

 The Hispanic and Italian Studies program expects its students to become highly proficient in speaking, understanding, reading and writing the foreign language, as well as to develop a thorough knowledge of and an appreciation for literatures and cultures of the Spanish or Italian speaking world.
 Proficiency in language skills is regarded not only as an end in itself but also as a means of studying a foreign culture.
 A full program is offered leading to the B.A. in Spanish, and there are opportunities for interdisciplinary studies in Italian.
 Students may also chose to minor in Spanish and/or Italian.

 Special Programs and Opportunities

 The Hispanic and Italian Studies program also participates in interdisciplinary studies in conjunction with programs in Latin American Studies, Linguistics, the School of Education, and the Departments of Art, History and Music.

-A year abroad program was initiated at the International Institute in Madrid, Spain in 1970.
-Study abroad programs also are available in Valencia, Spain; Campinas, Brazil; Medellin, Colombia; Costa Rica; and Cuernavaca, Mexico.
+A semester abroad program was initiated at the International Institute in Madrid, Spain in 1970.
+Study abroad programs also are available in Valencia, Spain; The Dominican Republic; and Costa Rica.
 For more information, see Office of International Education.
-Use of the foreign language and the exchange of ideas are fostered through language clubs, colloquia, lectures and other activities in Latin American studies, linguistics, the School of Education, and the Departments of Art, History and Music.
-A year abroad program was initiated at the International Institute in Madrid, Spain in 1970.
-Study abroad programs also are available in Valencia, Spain; Campinas, Brazil; Medellin, Colombia; Costa Rica; and Cuernavaca, Mexico.
-For more information, consult the Office of International Education.
-Use of the foreign language and the exchange of ideas are fostered through language clubs, colloquia, lectures and other activities in the program.
+Use of the foreign language and the exchange of ideas are fostered through language clubs, colloquia, lectures and other activities.

 The Student-Initiated Interdisciplinary Major in Italian Studies*